MoonriseSoftwareCalifornia/CosmosCMS/README.md

 * Install with [Azure Communication Services (with Email)](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/send-email?tabs=windows%2Cconnection-string%2Csend-email-and-get-status-async%2Csync-client&pivots=platform-azportal) integration. [[View Source]](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/blob/main/ArmTemplates/Installation/azuredeploy-azurecomm.json) [[Run Script]](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMoonriseSoftwareCalifornia%2FCosmosCMS%2Frefs%2Fheads%2Fmain%2FArmTemplates%2FInstallation%2Fazuredeploy-azurecomm.json "Clicking here will use this script to deploy Cosmos with this option.")
 * Install with [Twillio SendGrid](https://sendgrid.com/en-us/partners/azure) integration. [[View Source]](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/blob/main/ArmTemplates/Installation/azuredeploy-sendgrid.json) [[Run Script]](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMoonriseSoftwareCalifornia%2FCosmosCMS%2Frefs%2Fheads%2Fmain%2FArmTemplates%2FInstallation%2Fazuredeploy-sendgrid.json "Clicking here will use this script to deploy Cosmos with this option.")
 * Install to work with any SMTP service. [[View Source]](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/blob/main/ArmTemplates/Installation/azuredeploy-smtp.json) [[Run Script]](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMoonriseSoftwareCalifornia%2FCosmosCMS%2Frefs%2Fheads%2Fmain%2FArmTemplates%2FInstallation%2Fazuredeploy-smtp.json "Clicking here will use this script to deploy Cosmos with this option.")

-## Features

-For non-technical users:
-* Cosmos offers a set of user-friendly editing tools that enables you to write content and upload media files directly inside of web pages.
-It also has an "Auto Save" feature so you save your changes as you create.
-* It also comes with a built-in image editor making quick edits possible without having to first download the image.

-For web designers and engineers:
-* Cosmos is an open canvas, allowing them to use their choice of UI framework.
-* Back-end developers can work with .Net, NodeJS, React, Angular, Java, PHP, or Perl, users can build custom functionality in Cosmos.
-* Cosmos comes with the Monaco code editor which uses the same engine as Visual Studio Code.
-* It also comes with DIFF tool that enables users to compare any two versions of a web page.
-This tool, combined with the HTML editor's "AutoSave" feature, makes it easy for users to create and manage content efficiently.

-For administrators:
-* Its tight integration with Azure allows it to scale up for high performance with multi-region “hot” replicas or scale down for less demanding scenarios and operate very inexpensively.
-* Cosmos is built with integration for Azure CDNs, Front Door and Web Application Firewall, and needs little to no configuration for each.

-## Contents of this repository

-* The Content Editor
-* The publisher
-* Code libraries